 After primary school comes three years of secondary school (Sekundarschule) and this is when pupils are streamed according to ability and achievements.
 Either A-Zug (standard level), E-Zug (extended level) or P-Zug (high demands).
 All three levels are in the same school building and there is a quota for how many children are allowed to attend each class, This streaming could be a problem as, by all accounts, there is very little flexibility as regards moving between streams once the teacher's decision has been made.

 In primary and secondary school there are either interviews (translators can be involved) discussing school performance, written school reports or school marks, depending on the age of the children.
 Children with special needs are, wherever possible, taught in regular classes with supplementary educational support and special state and private schools are also available.

-Parents can also participate in the School's Parental Organisation (Elternrat).
+Parents can also participate in the School's Parental Organisation (Elternrat) and, thoughtfully, they also run 'German for Parents' courses, so that you know what's going on at the school.
 It is common for schools to have weekly informal information letters from the teacher and liaison books for daily feedback, although one parent complained that she found it hard to find out exactly what her children were doing each day, as she did not get a chance to see the teacher at start of school and pick up time.

 After secondary school, subject to their level of achievements at school, pupils have the following options:

 - An occupational apprenticeship (Berufslehre), lasting two to four years.